Kamran1819G/Perplexica/README.md

 ## Contribution

-Perplexica is built on the idea that AI and large language models should be easy for everyone to use.
+Perplexify is built on the idea that AI and large language models should be easy for everyone to use.
 If you find bugs or have ideas, please share them in via GitHub Issues.
-For more information on contributing to Perplexica you can read the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more about Perplexica and how you can contribute to it.
+For more information on contributing to Perplexify you can read the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more about Perplexify and how you can contribute to it.

 ### 🌍 Language Contributions

 We welcome contributions to add new languages or improve existing translations!
-Perplexica currently supports **12 languages** including RTL support for Arabic.
+Perplexify currently supports **12 languages** including RTL support for Arabic.

 - **Want to add a new language?** Check out our [Language Contribution Guide](docs/LANGUAGE_CONTRIBUTION.md)
 - **Current languages**: English, Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, Chinese, Arabic, Hindi
 - **Need help?** Join our [Discord community](https://discord.gg/EFwsmQDgAu) for translation support

-Your contributions help make Perplexica accessible to users worldwide! 🌍
+Your contributions help make Perplexify accessible to users worldwide! 🌍

 ## Help and Support

 If you have any questions or feedback, please feel free to reach out to us.
 You can create an issue on GitHub or join our Discord server.
 There, you can connect with other users, share your experiences and reviews, and receive more personalized help.
 [Click here](https://discord.gg/EFwsmQDgAu) to join the Discord server.
 To discuss matters outside of regular support, feel free to contact me on Discord at `Kamran1819G`.

-Thank you for exploring Perplexica, the AI-powered search engine designed to enhance your search experience.
-We are constantly working to improve Perplexica and expand its capabilities.
-We value your feedback and contributions which help us make Perplexica even better.
+Thank you for exploring Perplexify, the AI-powered search engine designed to enhance your search experience.
+We are constantly working to improve Perplexify and expand its capabilities.
+We value your feedback and contributions which help us make Perplexify even better.
 Don't forget to check back for updates and new features!